FAQGURU/FAQGURU/topics/en/data-structures.md

 * https://www.tutorialspoint.com/data_structures_algorithms/data_structures_algorithms_interview_questions.htm

 [[↑] Back to top](#Data%20Structures)
 ### What is linear data structure and what are common operations to perform on it?
-(Mid)

 A *linear data-structure* has sequentially arranged data items.
 The next item can be located in the next memory address.
 It is stored and accessed in a sequential manner. **Array** and **list** are example of linear data structure.